 Social Security Number for International Student Loans?

 US student loans are available for international students from around the world.
-We get many questions from you about the application process and one of our most frequently asked questions is whether you need a social security number for international student loans.
+We get many questions from you about the application process and one of our most frequently asked questions is whether international students need social security numbers in order to apply for student loans.

 The good news is that you don’t!